IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/10-14_Minutes.md

 # Feedback<a id="sec-7" name="sec-7"></a>

--   Replies should be more often
+-   Replies should be more frequent

 # Future Discussions<a id="sec-8" name="sec-8"></a>